 If BlinkUp takes place while the imp is running, impOS is rebooted and the imp effectively goes straight to ACTIVE CONNECTING.

 Polite deployment is a device-side Squirrel-based mechanism that allows application code to defer impOS and application code updates if they would interrupt a critical task.
-When the device is ready to update, its code calls server.restart() which causes the device to shut down Squirrel and either jump to Cold Start to download and install the impOS update or, if there is just new application code, enter the GET SQUIRREL #2 state.
+When the device is ready to update, its code should call server.restart() to cause the device to shut down Squirrel and either jump to Cold Start to download and install the impOS update or, if there is just new application code, enter the GET SQUIRREL #2 state.

 For impOS upgrades, with a polite deployment handler in place there is no state change until server.restart() is called, at which point the imp will attempt to obtain and install the update.
 With no polite deployment handler in place, this happens immediately.
 Whether the update succeeds or fails, the imp then moves to the COLD START state.